al-exe/al-exe/README.md

-# Hello, name's Alex 💥
+# Hello, the name's Alex 💥

 ### Here are some important points to ponder:
 - Hotdog